North Star FC

-Zillmere North Star FC is a football club based in Zillmere, Queensland, Australia.
+North Star FC is a football (soccer) club formed in 1958 and based in Zillmere, Queensland, Australia.

 History

-The Club was founded in 1958 as Zillmere Stars Junior Soccer Club by a group of fathers, as Zillmere Church of Christ were unable to continue their teams.
-They played their games, and continue to play at O'Callaghan Park.
-There was a men's team at the time known as the Zillmere Magpies, but they had nothing to do with the new Junior club that had just started.
-In 1963 Zillmere Stars also started a Women's team.
-From the late 1970s, under the guidance of club president Laurie Anderson and director of senior football Jack Baron, the club rose from relative obscurity winning Division 3 in 1980, Division 2 in 1981 and became a dominant force in the late 1980s and early 1990s in the Brisbane Premier League.
-The club enjoyed outstanding success in junior and senior level football and, at one stage in the 1980s, was approached to join the National Soccer League (NSL).
-By the mid 1990s financial problems led to the club going amateur and suffering relegation.
-Re-founded in 1996 after combining business with Brisbane Strikers FC (currently in the NPL Queensland), the club were promoted to the Brisbane Premier League in 2011.
-Subsequent years have seen a return to the Brisbane Capital League 1.
-In 2016 they narrowly missed promotion back to the Brisbane Premier League by 1 point after being in first place with two rounds remaining.
-The club has a strong junior set-up.
-The senior men were promoted into the Brisbane Premier League 2020 after finishing 2nd in the 2019 season.
+North Star FC was founded in 1958 as Zillmere Stars Junior Soccer Club by a group of local fathers after the Zillmere Church of Christ was unable to continue operating its football teams.
+The club began playing at O’Callaghan Park in Zillmere, where it remains based today.
+At the time, a separate men’s side known as the Zillmere Magpies operated independently from the newly formed junior club.
+In 1963, Zillmere Stars expanded to include a women’s team.

+During the late 1970s and early 1980s, under the leadership of club president Laurie Anderson and senior football director Jack Baron, the club experienced significant growth and on-field success.
+North Star won Division 3 in 1980 and Division 2 in 1981, before establishing itself as a strong force in Brisbane Premier League football throughout the late 1980s and early 1990s.

+The club enjoyed success across both junior and senior football during this period and was reportedly approached about joining the National Soccer League (NSL).
+However, financial difficulties during the mid-1990s saw the club return to amateur status and suffer relegation.

+In 1996, the club was restructured following a business merger involving Brisbane Strikers FC.
+North Star later returned to the Brisbane Premier League in 2011 before competing in Brisbane Capital League 1 in subsequent seasons.
+In 2016, the club narrowly missed promotion back to the Brisbane Premier League, finishing one point short after leading the competition with two rounds remaining.
+The senior men’s side secured promotion to the Brisbane Premier League for the 2020 season after finishing runners-up in 2019.

-In 2018, North Star FC was granted a spot in the Women's Capital League 1 for the 2019 season with Kevin Gower as the inaugural coach.
-The women finished 4th in their first season.
+In 2018, North Star FC was granted entry into the Women’s Capital League 1 competition for the 2019 season, with Kevin Gower appointed as the inaugural head coach.
+The women’s side finished fourth in its debut campaign.

-2021 saw North Star FC handed a FQ license to be part of the newly formed FQLP2 competition.
-Gordon Tulley was brought on as the club's Technical Director.
-He brought Lee Cunningham on as Head Coach.
-The FQPL2 team finished 4th in their first season.
+In 2021, the club received a Football Queensland licence to compete in the newly established Football Queensland Premier League 2 (FQPL2).
+Gordon Tulloch was appointed Technical Director and later appointed Lee Cunningham as head coach.
+North Star finished fourth in its inaugural FQPL2 season.

+In 2025, North Star FC achieved promotion from FQPL2 to FQPL1.